GenomicsAotearoa/hts_workshop_mpi/level1/03-working-with-files.md

 > ### Exercise
 >
 > 1. Print out the contents of the `shell_data/untrimmed_fastq/SRR097977.fastq` file.
 What is the last line of the file?
-> 2. From your home directory, and without changing directories, use one short command to print the contents of all of the files in the `shell_data/untrimmed_fastq` directory.
+> 2. From your home directory, and without changing directories, write a command which would print the contents of all of the files in the `shell_data/untrimmed_fastq` directory.
 >
 > <details>
 > <summary>Solution</summary>